Harry-cheong/2023-SH-Open-House/README.md

 ## 2 : Mazerobot

-A program executed on ev3 loaded with ev3dev to run commands from GUI
+A custom program that automates programming on pybricks to execute files on spike prime

+## Dependencies

+1. `Selenium`
+2. `pyautogui`
+3. `paho-mqtt`

 ## 3 : MQTT Server